 The Journal Star notes that there are seven fairly dangerous cities in Nebraska.
 In order, these cities are Omaha, Lincoln, Grand Island, Kearney, Fremont, and Bellevue.
 It should come as no surprise that these are the most populated cities in Nebraska.
 By earning a criminal justice degree, you can help keep the citizens of these and other Nebraska communities safe.

 For those in the criminal justice field, it can difficult trying to find a balance between being soft on crime and being too harsh on certain crimes.
-In Nebraska, Watchdog reports that this is a fairly prominent problem.
 Legislators and politicians need to have the input of skilled criminal justice professionals and graduates to help them make laws that keep communities safe without overcrowding prisons.

 Getting Your Criminal Justice Bachelor’s Degree in Nebraska